 The Company has experienced a decline in stock price, which has added complexity to its financial reporting.
-The market pressures have added to the accounting complexity with issues such as goodwill, fixed asset impairment, and other related issues.
-As the complexity has increased, the accounting staff has not added resources in a sufficient manner to ensure thorough research of US GAAP; the accounting staff has multiple operational functions which limit their capacity to deal with these complexities in a timely manner.
+The market pressures have added to the accounting complexity with issues such as goodwill, fixed asset impairment, derivative accounting, and other related issues.
 Due to the added accounting complexities, limited resources, and the challenge of performing multiple functions for a development stage business with limited capital resources; Cellectar management determined that the internal control over financial reporting for complex transactions may not always operate at the appropriate level of precision required to prevent or detect material misstatements of the Company's financial statements on a timely basis.
 In response to this material weakness, the Company's management has expended, and will continue to expend, a substantial amount of effort and resources for the remediation and improvement of our internal control over financial reporting.
-While we have processes to properly identify and evaluate the appropriate accounting technical pronouncements and other literature for all significant or unusual transactions, we are improving these processed to ensure that the nuances of such transactions are effectively evaluated in the context of the increasingly complex accounting standards.
-Our plans at this time include acquiring enhanced access to accounting literature, research materials and documents and increased communication among our personnel and third party professionals with whom we consult regarding the application of complex accounting transactions.
+While we have processes to properly identify and evaluate the appropriate accounting technical pronouncements and other literature for all significant or unusual transactions, we are improving these processes to ensure that the nuances of such transactions are effectively evaluated in the context of the increasingly complex accounting standards.
+Our plans at this time include acquiring enhance access to accounting literature, research materials and documents and increased communication among our personnel and third party professionals with whom we consult regarding the application of complex accounting transactions.
 Our remediation plan can only be accomplished over time and will be continually reviewed to determine that it is achieving its objectives.
 We can offer no assurance that these initiatives will ultimately have the intended effects.

 Changes in internal control over financial reporting.
-There have not been any significant changes in the Company's internal control of financial reporting.
+There have not been any significant changes in the Company's internal control of financial reporting, other than as described regarding the remediation of the material weakness.

 The Chief Executive Officer and the Audit Committee perform significant roles in ensuring the accuracy and completeness of our financial reporting and the effectiveness of our disclosure controls and procedures.
-We have identified the changes described above as changes in the internal control over the financial reporting process that occurred during the Company's fiscal quarter ended March 31, 2016 that materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
+We have identified the changes described above as changes in the internal control over the financial reporting process that occurred during the Company's fiscal quarter ended June 30, 2016 that materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.